Search:

 Advertising and Marketing Implications.
 The FTC recently issued guidance regarding claims made by businesses whose products purportedly incorporate AI.
 The FTC warned that businesses should be able to provide proof for any claim that, among other things, AI used in their products enhances such products or otherwise makes the products better than other products which may or may not utilize AI.
 Similarly, businesses should be able to substantiate performance claims relating to the capabilities of products that incorporate AI.
 The FTC has stated that such claims may be deceptive if they lack scientific support or if they apply only to certain types of users or under certain conditions.
 The FTC’s recent guidance follows a blog post issued in 2021 in which the FTC noted its authority to regulate AI under the FTC Act, the Fair Credit Reporting Act, and the Equal Credit Opportunity Act.

-Owen Agho is a corporate attorney in the Technology Transactions and Data, Privacy, and Cybersecurity Practice Groups who focuses his practice at the intersection of the law and technology and their combined impact on society at ...
+Owen Agho practices law in the Technology Transactions and Data, Privacy, and Cybersecurity practices, where he focuses on the intersection of law and technology and their combined impact on society at large.
+In his practice, Owen ...

 Ahmad Sabbagh is a corporate attorney in the firm’s Commercial Transactions and Technology Transactions practice groups who focuses his practice on drafting and negotiating agreements in the automotive and technology spaces ...